PPM Logo

 D3.1 Evidence.
 Examine all Research Records and relevant information to determine if Research Misconduct, by a Preponderance of the Evidence, has occurred and who is responsible.

 D3.2 Interviews.
 Interview Complainant, Respondent, and other witnesses having information regarding any relevant aspects of the Investigation, including witnesses identified by the Respondent.
-Interviews should be recorded or transcribed, each interview and the recording or transcript should be included in the record of the UC San Diego investigation.
+Interviews should be recorded and transcribed, and witnesses should be offered the opportunity to review and correct the transcripts.
+Transcripts of the interviews with any corrections from the relevant interviewee should be included in the record of the Investigation.
+If any person refuses to be interviewed or unduly delays sitting for an interview, the committee may proceed to reach its conclusions without interviewing that person and also may refer that person, if employed by UC San Diego, for discipline for failure to cooperate with the investigation.

 D3.3 Expertise.
-Secure necessary and appropriate expertise in consultation with the RIO.
+Secure additional necessary and appropriate expertise in consultation with the RIO.

 D4.
 Report of the Investigation Committee.
 The report of the Investigation Committee shall contain: